 “McCain is taking a very sophisticated approach to Google search engine marketing,” said Michael Bassik, vice president of interactive marketing at political consulting firm MSHC Partners.
 At this point, said Bassik, most candidates “are still really focusing on using search to solicit e-mail addresses and contributions.”
 Therefore, many care only about targeting ads to keywords associated with issues that generate the most action for the least amount of money.

-Spending from Republican candidate Mitt Romney comprised a small slice of the pie: 3 percent, according to the report.
+Spending from Republican candidate Mitt Romney also comprised a good chunk of the pie: 35 percent, according to the report.
 It shows ads for the former Massachusetts governor were relatively prominent in results for “ethics;” “family values;” “war in Iraq;” and “social conservative.”
 The study finds ads for Senator Barack Obama, whose campaign accounted for 4 percent of spending, appeared in searches for “Iraq” and “war in Iraq.”

 It appears as though campaigns for Republicans Rudy Giuliani and renegade Congressman Ron Paul spent negligible amounts on search.
 They still appeared in paid results on issue-based searches.
 Giuliani showed up in searches on “flat tax;” and Paul for “war in Iraq” queries.

 According to the report, 89 percent of voters using search engines to find election information have conducted searches on a relevant issue.
 “Potential voters are really interested in the issues and where the candidates stand on the issues,” said Noah Elkin, VP of corporate strategy for iCrossing.
 Candidate campaigns should employ search ads to readily connect candidates to the issues when people search on them, he continued.

 “Hopefully, candidates will realize how valuable search marketing can be,” said Bassik, adding, “It delivers information directly to a motivated voter actively searching for information on a candidate.”